 We are a manager-managed limited liability company.
 Pursuant to our Operating Agreement, the Manager serves as our single manager.
-The Manager is responsible for the day-to-day management of our business and affairs, subject only to the rights of our Common Unitholders to vote on matters specified in our Operating Agreement, including the removal and election of our Manager.
-Our Sponsor owns 100% of the Common Units, so our Sponsor, through the Manager, effectively controls all aspects of the Company.
+The Manager is responsible for the day-to-day management of our business and affairs.

-The Manager may only be removed by the unanimous vote or written consent of the Common Unitholders.
 Any Manager shall also automatically be removed if deemed to be a "bad actor" under Regulation D or Regulation A under the Securities Act.
 The Manager will serve indefinitely until it either resigns or is otherwise removed or until a successor shall have been elected and qualified by the affirmative vote or written consent of the Common Unitholders.